BeckyyCodes/assignment_3/README.txt

 I also used media queries to make sure the webpage is responsive and displays well on different screen sizes (e.g., desktop, tablet, mobile).

+Note: The person in this picture is not me.
+I took the picture from unsplash

 # Links
 google font link: https://fonts.google.com/?query=barlow image link: https://unsplash.com/s/photos/woman-with-laptop